Friends of the Cadott Community Library

 A Letter From Our President:

 The Friends of the Library has a history of providing funds for educational and public interest programming.
 In the past five years, we have cooperated in hosting a summer wild life program, conducted by Beaver Creek Reserve.
 The Friends have funded the library’s Move License, the purchase of magazine subscriptions, and purchase of other multi-media materials and services.
-With donations from our community, we can continue to cooperate with the library in providing a great number of events and services such as:
+With donations from our community, we can continue to cooperate with the library in providing:

 - Unique speakers and classes